dmidlo/histdata.com-tools/README.md

 # histdata.com-tools

 A Multi-threaded/Multi-Process command-line utility and python package that downloads currency exchange rates from Histdata.com.
 Imports to InfluxDB.
 Can be used in Jupyter Notebooks.
 Works on MacOS, Linux & Windows Systems.
+**Requires Python3.10+**

 ---